Aurra Docs

 is_supersededtrue if superseded_by points to a newer row.

+For most reads they match.
+They diverge during the gap between something stopping being true and the system being told.
 Exactly one of is_current, is_expired, is_superseded is true at any point.

 Mental model